katikuuu/Sereni-Chat/README.md

    ```
    GENAI_API_KEY=YOUR API KEY GOES HERE
    ```
-   For instancees where you are launching your project on different platforms like streamlit.io or any other , Go to the app advanced settings and include your API key in TOML format
+   For instance when you are launching your project on different platforms like streamlit.io or any other, Go to the app's advanced settings and include your API key in TOML format
    ```
    GENAI_API_KEY = "YOUR API KEY GOES HERE"